Hwa Chong Junior College: Culture & Identity

-Hwa Chong Junior College was well known for its inclusive yet equally competitive tradition.
-Despite commonly mistaken as a tertiary institution with a strong emphasis on Chinese heritage (partly due to its name and student population, of which used to be dominated by students from Special Assistance Plan high schools), Hwa Chong Junior College had a very diverse culture.
-Malay and Tamil language subjects, as well as foreign languages such as German and French were offered to cater to students' diverse backgrounds and interests.
+The school offers Malay and Tamil language subjects, as well as foreign languages such as German and French.
 Multi-cultural based co-curricular activities such as English drama, contemporary dance, as well as those representative of other cultures, such as Indian dance, are also featured among the college's array of activities.

 Crest

 The college crest used before merger with The Chinese High School was represented by four upward arrows bounded by a horizontal bar.
 These arrows represents the initial streams in the college, namely Arts, Science, Technical and Commerce, as well as the educational aims of social, moral, intellectual and physical growth, together with continued advancement as indicated by the soaring arrows.
 The horizontal bar that holds the arrows together signifies unity and the withholding of excellence.

-Anthem

-The college anthem of Hwa Chong Junior College is presently the anthem for the college section of Hwa Chong Institution, sung weekly on Mondays.
-The anthem, written in English, reflected the ideals of the college as a multiracial environment for holistic learning and growth.
-A complementary anthem in Chinese was introduced with the English anthem in 1974, adopting the same chord.

 Uniform

 The uniform of the former Hwa Chong Junior College was designed by a Malay female student (one of the pioneer batch of students who graduated from HCJC in 1975), and is a distinct feature of HCJC.
 The uniform for male students comprise a beige shirt featuring two shirt pockets, an identity of the uniform, complemented with long beige trousers.
 The uniform for female students comprise a beige blouse and a beige skirt.
 The same uniform was retained as the uniform for the college section of Hwa Chong Institution.